adomanskagrzyb/awesome-google-mobile-web-challenge-links-2017/serviceWorker/README.md

 [<= GO BACK ](../README.md)

-If some of the topics in lesson 3 were new to you, we hope the resource links here will help you:
+If some of the topics in lesson 3 were new to you, we hope the resource links will help.

-## Resource Links
+## Resource links

 * [Firefox: Service Workers (explained)](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers)
 * [Google Web Fundamentals: Overview](https://developers.google.com/web/fundamentals/primers/service-workers)